mad-lab-fau/mad-gui/docs/customization.rst

 The algorithm receives `Global Data <https://mad-gui.readthedocs.io/en/latest/modules/generated/mad_gui/mad_gui.models.GlobalData.html#mad_gui.models.GlobalData>`_'s plot_data dictionary, where the keys are the plot names and the values are of type `Plot Data <https://mad-gui.readthedocs.io/en/latest/modules/generated/mad_gui/mad_gui.models.local.PlotData.html#mad_gui.models.local.PlotData>`_.

-In the code snippet below you can see two examples on how to implement an algorithm that:
+Below we show you what that means and how you can use this data.

-   * Option a) creates labels, that have the name `Activity`
+You have two general options on how to implement an algorithm.
+Your algorithm could:

-   * Option b) creates information, that will be set as the label's `description`.
-In turn, the user can see this info when hovering over the label.
+   * Option a) Create labels

-It is important, that we also pass a label to the GUI, which has the attribute `name = "Activity"` at startup (when calling `start_gui <https://mad-gui.readthedocs.io/en/latest/modules/generated/mad_gui/mad_gui.start_gui.html#mad_gui.start_gui>`_, see the lowest part of the code snippet.
+   * Option b) Analyze existing labels

-Otherwise the GUI will not know, what the label "Activity" should look like.
+No matter which option you choose, the general structure will look like the following code snippet.
-If you want to read more about creating custom labels, see :ref:`below <custom labels>`.
+The content of `process_data`, however, is different for both options and is shown in the following two subsections.

 .. code-block:: python